-But that conversation inspired me to sit down and write this post.
-Since ticket pricing is complicated, I want to take some time out to explain why the hell your airline ticket costs so goddamn much as well as let you know a few tricks to making it cheaper.
+That conversation inspired me to sit down and write this post.
+Since ticket pricing is a complicated and arcane subject, I want to take some time to explain why your airline ticket costs so goddamn much, as well as share a few tips on how to still get cheap airfare.

 Why Have Prices Increased?

 Secondly, the price of airline fuel has increased tremendously.
-Back in 1996, airline fuel cost 55 cents per gallon.
-Now, it’s $2.97 per gallon.
+Back in 1996, airline fuel cost $0.55 per gallon.
+Now, it’s $1.95 per gallon.
 Airlines can’t absorb all of that increase, so they pass some of that on to the consumer, leading to higher fares.

-Additionally, airline taxes and security fees have also increased, adding a lot of money onto your base fare.
+Additionally, airline taxes and security fees have increased, adding a lot to your base fare.
 Currently, the following fees are added to the cost of your ticket:

-- Passenger facility charges of $4.50 per segment (up to a maximum of $18 per round-trip).
+- Passenger Facility Charge of $4.50 per segment (up to a maximum of $18 per round trip)

-- US APHIS User fee of $5, US International Transportation Tax of $16.30 per arrival or departure; and Foreign Government security/tourism/airport/international transportation taxes and fees of up to $290 (varies widely by destination and fluctuates with exchange rates).
+- Foreign government security/tourism/airport/international transportation taxes and fees of up to $290 (vary widely by destination and fluctuate with exchange rates)

 That’s a hell of a lot of fees!
 And it’s not just the United States.
 Ever fly into London?
-Half the price of the ticket is made up of the fees and taxes!
+Half the ticket price is made up of fees and taxes!

 With fewer planes, less competition, and higher capacity, airlines can charge a lot more for tickets.
-There’s nothing to stop them and they don’t need to lower prices.
+There’s nothing to stop them, and they don’t need to lower prices.
 United CEO Jeff Smisek said that only now are airfares priced appropriately.
-When you have a CEO say something like that, it means prices are not going to go down anymore, but only up.
+When you have a CEO say something like that, it means prices aren’t going down anymore — only up.

 Why Do Prices Fluctuate?

 Prices go up and down for many reasons.
-No one can really predict when or if a price is going to go up or down.
+No one can really predict when or if a price will change.
 Only the airline knows that.
 But there are four things that drive prices: competition, supply, demand, and oil prices.
 The first and last items are the ones that really affect prices the most.

 Airlines tend to manage their load factor by constantly changing the price of tickets to fill the plane and get maximum revenue.
-On a U.S. domestic ticket, a flight might have 10–15 different price points, according to Rick Seaney.
+On a US domestic flight, there might be 10–15 different price points, according to Rick Seaney.